 From 1993-96, as Regional Director of Hasbro (a Fortune 500 company), he managed the head office in Vienna, two subsidiaries in Poland and Hungary, and 17 regional distributors.
 In 1995, he formed HASBRO’s regional head office in Vienna, Austria.
 In 1994, Dejan directed the purchase of a local Polish distributor and every aspect of this new venture.

-He began his career in 1989 as Regional Manager with Technical Language Systems in Denver, Colorado, where he developed Serbo-Croatian/English instruction series, language tests and supporting curriculum as well as managed executive training programs.
+He began his career in 1989 as Regional Manager with Technical Language Systems in Denver, Colorado, where he developed language learning instruction series, language tests and supporting curriculum, as well as managed executive training programs.

 Dejan holds a B.A. in Economics from University of Belgrade, Serbia and a Master’s of Business Administration degree from University of Colorado.